Inside Sales: 7 Steps to Help Build an Effective Inside Sales ProcessGraham Richardson

 The natural urge is, of course, to jump straight in & start blasting cold calls & emails.
 But do your prospects know who you are?
 Or what problem you solve or value you can provide?

-The, and so too has the way we, and our customers, make purchase decisions.
+The way we communicate has changed, and so too has the way we, and our customers, make purchase decisions.
 This is true for both B2C and B2B markets.
-Approximately say they are likely to research online before making any purchasing decisions, while a whopping has convinced them to avoid a business or product.
+Approximately 64% of consumers say they are likely to research online before making any purchasing decisions, while a whopping 94%, say an online review has convinced them to avoid a business or product.

 While prospects researching your business online is indeed a good thing, it’s also reliant on the notion that you & your business is actually present online & on the various social media channels.
 And more specifically, that you’re present on the channels that your target audience favours.
-It’s no good sinking all your time & money into Instagram.if the majority of your prospects use
+It’s no good sinking all your time & money into Twitter if the majority of your prospects use Instagram.

 This may seem like a whole lot of work & content production for a possible conversion, over what could be, a very lengthy time period, but that’s OK.
 You need people to have a reason to go to your website, but it’s not necessarily the people consuming your content who are going to buy or convert – and that’s fine, because they are helping Google & others, see that your content is useful (by sharing or linking it).
 You are then, more likely to being ranked hirer on the search engine, as your site is seen as having more authority.